 Employees cannot complain to a tribunal simply because their flexible working request was rejected.
-However, employers need to ensure that they deal with any requests fairly and consistently and take care not to discriminate against an employee making such a request since otherwise they could face a claim for discrimination on one of the grounds prohibited under the Equality Act 2010.
+However, employers need to ensure that they deal with any requests fairly and consistently and take care not to discriminate against an employee making such a request, otherwise they may face a claim for discrimination on one of the grounds prohibited under the Equality Act 2010.